Aizenthegreat/Bruteforce-DVWA/README.md

 brute force walkthrough using burpsuite

 In this demonstartaion as per the title.
 I will demonstrate a brute force login using DVWA using only burpsuit.
-Withou further ado, lets get started.
+Without further ado, lets get started.

 1. Start your VMs (recommended two: attacker + target).